‘Stop tower dwellers being charged £2.4m to replace unsafe cladding’ Tower Hamlets urges government

 He has pushed Mr Brokenshire to take action where developers don’t accept responsibility for the costs.

-Poplar and Limehouse MP Jim Fitzpatrick has also raised the issue and urged the government to press the freeholder to “do the honourable thing”.
+Poplar and Limehouse MP Jim Fitzpatrick has also urged the government to press the freeholder to “do the honourable thing”.

-But according to Ballymore, the development “met building regulations and legislation of the time”, it has pointed out.
+But according to Ballymore, the development “met building regulations and legislation of the time”.
 The scheme also had Tower Hamlets planning approval.

 However, the issue was now who pays for the work to replace the combustible material which is similar to the cladding that caused the Grenfell tower blaze in west London to spread so rapidly, leaving more than 70 people dead.